-2 Dallas Officers Shot, Active SWAT Scene In Progress
+2 Dallas Officers Shot, 2 People Found Dead After Hours-Long Standoff

 — Eddie Garcia (@DPDChiefGarcia) February 18, 2021

-Garcia said the two officers are currently stable at the hospital.
+Garcia said the two officers are currently stable at the hospital with non-life-threatening injuries.
 Sources tell CBS 11 News the officers were both injured in the lower half of their bodies, possibly leg areas.

-A suspect remain barricaded inside a home with SWAT on scene.
-Residents are asked to stay away from the area.RELATED: 'Wanting To Be A Good Dad,' Sen. Cruz Travels To Mexico With Family Amid Weather Crisis
+According to police, SWAT officers eventually made their way into the home, where they found a man dead from an apparent self-inflicted gunshot wound.
+An unidentified female was also found dead inside from an apparent gunshot wound.READ MORE: Federal Government Declares Public Health Emergency For State Of Texas Following Winter Storms

-I’m told both officers shot were answering a disturbance call.
-Sources say they were both wounded lower half of the body/leg area.
-They are stable and talking at hospital.
-Suspect remains barricaded with SWAT on scene at last report https://t.co/5IqpCFxGnf
+SWAT officers have entered a home in the uptown section of Dallas where a man who barricaded himself inside was found dead, believed to be from a self inflicted gunshot.
+It ends a nearly 3 hour standoff after the suspect shot and wounded 2 DPD officers responding to a shooting

 — J.D.
 Miles (@jdmiles11) February 18, 2021